What is a Home Loan Pre-closure?

 As mentioned you get relieved of a dividend if you continue with the home loan, if you prepay before the tenure of your home loan, you won’t be getting the tax benefits as mentioned above, Section 80c and Section 24 are under action to save you from an amount of taxes.

-There are things to keep in mind when you decide to prepay your home loan; it is wise to know, to what to and what not to do.
+There are things to keep in mind when you decide to prepay your home loan; it is always wise to know, to what to do and what not to do.

-Make sure you carry everything you need when you decide to prepay which includes every document you needed while you took the loan.
+Make sure you carry each and every document you need when you decide to prepay your home loan.
+The documents needed are somewhat similar to the documents needed at the time of applying for the loan and in addition to it your home loan documents and property documents are needed.
 It surely involves a govt. recognized ID such as a PAN card, and also your cheque book.
 These documents are essential when going for a home loan prepayment.

 Hence it is very important to have a detailed track of your home loan related transactions.